 A professional brand is about making a full-time commitment to the journey of defining yourself as a leader and how this will shape the manner in which you will serve others.
 Your professional brand should represent the value you consistently deliver to those whom you are serving.

 You’ve probably heard a million reasons why you should use social media in your sales process.
 Studies have shown that 79% of salespeople who use social media as a sales tool, outsell those who don’t.
 If there’s one thing I’d like you to take away today from this post, it’s this:

 Social Selling = Lead Generation

-All of the following social media tips for car salespeople are a pathway to create leads.
+Each one of the following social media tips for car salespeople is a pathway to create leads.
 Each one gives you a step towards the goal, even though some may seem like busy work.
 It’s all in how you approach it.
 Those of us who have been successful at selling cars know that it takes hard work…but the payoff is worth it.

 19 Social Media Tips for Car Salespeople

 Your image is just as important in the digital world as it is in the real world.
 Online, your profile image is the first thing prospective clients will see.
 Make a good impression with a professional image that isn’t too stuffy, but still makes you look trustworthy and friendly.